 We are all limited to 1440 minutes each day and need to spend some of them sleeping.
 You also need time to do enjoyable things, which means you shouldn’t plan to spend all of your non-working hours cleaning house.

 In addition to tidying your two most important rooms, there are other tasks which shouldn’t be put off for days on end.
 Doing the dishes, for example, or taking out the kitchen trash.

 The point is: determine what needs to be done daily to meet your standards and plan on doing that.

 There is so much more to life than having a spotless home 24/7.
-Whatever schedule you create should allow for that.
+Whatever cleaning schedule you create should allow for that.
 Do your best to follow your plan daily, but if you need time off then permit yourself to take it — without guilt.

-Remember: there’s no First Prize for having the cleanest home.
-There’s no trophy, no award ceremony, and your name won’t be in the paper.
+Remember: there’s no trophy for having the cleanest home.
+(Though you can certainly buy yourself one.)
+There’s no medal, no award ceremony, and your name won’t be in the paper.